tvogulis/Analyzer_ESO/README.md

 - Register
 - Login
-- Generate ESO report at <https://mano.eso.lt/> for the period you want calculations for.
+- Generate ESO hourly report at <https://mano.eso.lt/> for the period you want calculations for.
 Like example for a 12-month period.
-It could be hourly or 15-minutes report.
 - Upload ESO generated report, use UPLOAD NEW CSV, write description
 - Enter to LIST UPLOADED DOCUMENTS
 - ENTER PV GENERATED KWH month by month, this will help more accurate calculate data